-There is more than one way to finance a property.
+How to structure a seller financing deal – There is more than one way to finance a property.
 While conventional mortgages are popular, they are often not easily accessible or the best choice.
 A standard mortgage product requires a specific down payment, interest rate, and credit score.
-If you consider the FHA guidelines, you can become eligible for a loan with a credit score of 580 or 600.
+How to structure a seller financing deal, if you consider the FHA guidelines, you can become eligible for a loan with a credit score of 580 or 600.
 However, the reality is different.

 It’s a competitive world out there, and you can’t do without an excellent credit score and a reasonable down payment.
 Expect to pay down 10%-20% for your house if you want attractive interest rates.
-In many cases, it’s not possible to improve your credit score.
+How to structure a seller financing deal, in many cases, it’s not possible to improve your credit score.
 You might not have enough savings to put together a high down payment.
 In that case, you need to look at alternative financing options.

 One such choice is seller financing.
 As the name applies, the homeowner decides to act as the lender.
 As the seller, you extend enough credit so that the buyer can purchase your home.
 The situation benefits the buyer as they can now buy a home.
 It’s an option that might not have been available otherwise.

 Banks make money by lending money for an interest rate.
 You can do the same.
 It’s a little different situation, as in the end, you will be selling your home.

 Sell as-is: Perhaps the first advantage is that you don’t need a home inspection or other documentation required by a conventional bank.
 You can choose to sell your home in its current condition.
 Of course, the buyer can choose to have a home inspection, but that’s not a mandatory requirement.

 Lump-Sum: You can sell the promissory note to an investor, and that immediately gives you access to a lump sum of money.